Freedmen's Bureau Records ~ Reading the Descriptive Pamphlet Can Lead You to Treasures

 We dare say that there is scarcely a collection more significant for breaking through the 1870 brick wall than Freedmen's Bureau records.
 The records in this collection were made at the dawn of freedom, and can help you locate your SC ancestors in the period between 1865 and 1870 (the first year that the US Census recorded African American ancestors by name).

-Before you dive into the new collection "South Carolina, Freedmen's Bureau Records, 1865-1872," taking a few minutes to read the descriptive pamphlet (reel guide) would be time well-spent.
+Before you dive into the collection "South Carolina, Freedmen's Bureau Records, 1865-1872," taking a few minutes to read the descriptive pamphlet (reel guide) would be time well-spent.
 A close reading of the descriptive pamphlet can point you towards records you might miss by simply reading the titles of the reels in the new collection.

 After you have identified and combed the richest records in this new record set, you may feel that you have exhausted the research possibilities.
 At that point in your research, the descriptive pamphlet could well become your best friend in your quest to leave no stone unturned.